reactjs/rfcs/text/0000-entity-component-behaviour-approach.md

 # Adoption strategy
 Depends on the chosen implementation.
 If you choose the full implementation I think adoption strategy would be like introduction to hooks.
+At initial stage, it is better to implement with using the existing API in a separated library (like my implementation).

 # How we teach this
 - **Would the acceptance of this proposal mean the React documentation must be re-organized or altered?**